jimin-aot/student-application-form-tutorial/04-obtaining-google-api-key/tutorial.md

    ![](https://github.com/jimin-aot/student-application-form-tutorial/blob/main/04-obtaining-google-api-key/images/search-api.png?raw=true)

-3. **Obtain Your API Key**:
+4. **Obtain Your API Key**:

-   - In the 'API Keys' section under 'Keys & Credentials', you'll find the entry for the 'Maps API Key'.
+   - A prompt will display your new API key, or find it under 'Credentials'.
-   - To view your API key, click on 'SHOW KEY', then copy it for subsequent use in formsflow.ai.
+   - Click 'SHOW KEY' for the Maps API Key and copy it for subsequent use in formsflow.ai.
    - The actual API key is not shown in the capture photo for security purposes.

    Remember, never share your API keys publicly or in insecure environments to prevent unauthorized use and potential security breaches.